Helping to Preserve the Night

 Requirements change over time.
 Need to re-purpose the luminaire?
 No need to buy a different fixture.
 Mounting the EcoLight higher above the path and adjusting the illumination level turns it into a low-impact streetlight!

-In this image, the height is 3-meters, and power set to 2-watts, the low-level illumination covers about 4x15-meters with a uniformity of about 3:1.
-Sharp cut-off shielding prevents glare and light trespass out of the target area.
+In this image, the EcoLight-ECONOMY is mounted over a doorway.
+The illumination covers about 3x12-meters (the length of the house wall) with a uniformity of about 3:1.
+Sharp cut-off shielding prevents glare and light trespass from bothering neighbours.

 At a height of 4-meters, and power set to 4.3-watts, they do a fair job of marking the road to the rural property.
 There is very little back-light into the bushes and the forward light is limited to the immediate area.